 A diagnosis of eosinophilic esophagitis means that your pathologist has seen some or all of the features of esophagitis (described above) as well as an increased number of eosinophils.

-The diagnosis of eosinophilic esophagitis requires both the microscopic features AND the characteristic endoscopic finding of ‘concentric rings’ or ‘trachealization’ of the esophagus.
+This diagnosis requires both the microscopic features and the characteristic endoscopic finding of concentric rings or trachealization of the esophagus.

 Esophagitis that is not treated can damage the squamous epithelium.
 If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the squamous cells.

 The change from squamous epithelium to small intestinal epithelium is an example of metaplasia.
 This specific type of metaplasia that takes place in the esophagus is referred to as Barrett’s esophagus or Barrett’s disease.